10 Tips to Help Your Pet Beat the Heat!

 - Always provide plenty of shade for an animal staying outside the house.
 Bring your pet inside during the heat of the day and let them rest in a cool part of your house.
 If you take your dog to the beach or park, make sure you can provide a shaded spot for resting.

-- A clean coat can help to prevent skin problems, so keep your pet well groomed.
+- A clean coat can help to prevent skin problems from the sun and heat, so keep your pet well groomed.

-- Take your companion animal to the veterinarian for a checkup.
+- Take your companion animal to the veterinarian for an annual checkup or when sick or injured.
 Have the doctor recommend a safe, effective flea and tick control program.

 - Be alert for the signs of heat stress: heavy panting, glazed eyes, a rapid pulse, unsteadiness, a staggering gait, vomiting, or a deep red tongue.
 If you believe your pet is suffering from heat exhaustion, contact your veterinarian right away — it could save your pet's life.